kavehsgh/rtabmap-turtlebot3/README.md

 export TURTLEBOT3_MODEL=waffle
 roslaunch rtabmap_ros demo_turtlebot3_navigation.launch
 ```
-If there are errors you have to find a missing package that you did not installed successfully.
+If there are errors you have to find a missing package that you did not install successfully.
+Feel free to open an issue if you have any questions.